TCL 65QM64L

-Read reviewBest overall: Hisense 55E7SF.
-We compared 12 televisions using current price, editorial assessment, and buyer feedback.
+Read reviewBest overall: TCL 65QM64L.
+We compared 10 televisions using current price, editorial assessment, and buyer feedback.

 The ranking weighs current price, editorial assessment, useful technical data, and buyer feedback.